108 Garage is permanently closed

 Just to clear one thing up: 108 Garage is not located at 108 Garage Street.
 London does not have a Garage Street, as far as we can tell.
 Instead, this restaurant is located at number 108 Goldborne Road in Notting Hill, and as you may have shrewdly suspected, it used to be a garage.
 From the red brick walls and cement floors to the metal grates and dim lighting, they’re clearly adamant that you aren’t to forget this.
-But it’s an edgy vibe that’s also familiar and welcoming, and from the moment you walk in, you get the feeling you’re in for something special here.
+But it’s edgy in a familiar and welcoming way, and from the moment you walk in, you get the feeling you’re in for something special here.
 Fortunately, you are.

 While the high energy, how-the-hell-is-this-in-Notting-Hill atmosphere and great drinks will get you settled in nicely, it’s the brilliant food that you’ll be talking about until at least the next bank holiday.
 The menu is constantly changing, and tough to describe succinctly - you might eat a crispy pig’s head, or a pigeon with nut emulsion - but you can expect a delicious and exciting meal whenever you come.